ocramz/cmbnt-test/README.md

     $ docker run -p 3000:3000 -it pred-serv:1.0

 will start a HTTP webserver at `${DOCKER_IP}:3000`.
-The server will not log anything to console, and can be stopped with Control-C (i.e. SIGINT).
+The server will only log the incoming REST calls to console, and can be stopped with Control-C (i.e. SIGINT).

 ## REST endpoints